MIDL-Conference/midl-website-2023/pages/venue.md

 There are a multitude of taxis standing by to take passengers from the airport to Vanderbilt University.
 A number of shuttle companies service the Nashville Airport.
 Details can be found at [http://www.nashintl.com/ground_trans/bus.aspx](http://www.nashintl.com/ground_trans/bus.aspx) for those conference attendees who would like to reserve a shuttle ahead of time.
 There is also a car rental facility at the airport.
 Nine of the most common rental companies are represented and available to disperse cars and/or vans.

-### On-campus parking options
+### On-campus parking

-The Vanderbilt Office of Conferences will reserve parking passes for all guests in advance through Vanderbilt Traffic & Parking Department.
+Vanderbilt is a walkable community, and all transportation during the conference is provided.
+We discourage use of cars during the conference.
+If there is a specific accommodation needed, please reach out to MIDL to arrange for appropriate parking access.